Petter123456/larger_projects/README.md

-This is the answer to the Cats and the Hats Bonus Challenge
+This is a large project for the REPL game.